Grandinho/BackupScript/README.md

 # BackupScript
-Simple backup script for school modul 122
+Simple backup script with powershell for school modul 122